zhiyinl5633/github-tutorial/README.md

 * Username and Password should be the same username and password as hstat email
 ![Insert Info](https://preview.c9users.io/zhiyinl5633/github-learning/github-tutorial/2.PNG?_c9_id=livepreview0&_c9_host=https://ide.c9.io)
 * Press the Green button for the next two pages
-4. When finish signing up, make sure to check email and verify with Github
+4. When you are finished signing up, make sure to check your email and verify with Github

 #### To set up SSH key
-(_Note_: It is better to use the SSH key rather than the HTTPS key because SSH only requires one-time setup while HTTPS requires to enter login info every time)
+(_Note_: It is better to use the SSH key rather than the HTTPS key because SSH only requires a one-time setup while HTTPS requires you to enter login info every time)
 1. Log into [Cloud9](https://c9.io) with Github account
 2. Follow the following steps:
 ![Copy SSH key](https://preview.c9users.io/zhiyinl5633/github-learning/github-tutorial/9.PNG?_c9_id=livepreview11&_c9_host=https://ide.c9.io)